MARKET SNAPSHOT: Stock-market Indexes Back In Record Territory After Strong Earnings

 Continue Reading Below

-U.S. stock-market indexes traded above previous closing records on Tuesday, with the Nasdaq notching an all-time high, as technology shares led the way high.
+U.S. stock-market indexes traded above previous closing records on Tuesday, with the Nasdaq notching a record, as technology shares led the way higher.

-Investors focused on a raft of corporate earnings and departing Federal Reserve Chairwoman Janet Yellen's announcement (http://www.marketwatch.com/story/janet-yellen-announces-shes-leaving-the-fed-2017-11-20) that she will leave the central bank altogether, rather than stay on as a Fed governor.
+Investors focused on a number of corporate earnings and Federal Reserve Chairwoman Janet Yellen's announcement (http://www.marketwatch.com/story/janet-yellen-announces-shes-leaving-the-fed-2017-11-20) that she will leave the central bank, rather than stay on as a Fed governor.

 What are the main benchmarks doing?

-The S&P 500 rose 13 points, or 0.5%, to 2,595, trading above the record close set earlier this month.
-All the main index were trading higher, with the technology and materials stocks leading the gains.
+The S&P 500 index rose 16 points, or 0.6%, to 2,598, setting an intraday record.
+Nearly all the main index were trading higher, with the technology and health-care stocks leading the gains.

 Continue Reading Below